 Why Do People Who Rent Need Deferred Payments?

 As more and more businesses close and stop production in an effort to keep their business afloat, more and more Canadians are finding themselves jobless.
 The problem is, despite income stopping, payments like heating, water, electricity, mortgage, car, food, and other expenses don’t stop.
 As such, the government has provided homeowners with the ability to defer their mortgage payments.
-This combined with the Employment Insurance or Emergency Care Benefit, Canadians homeowners have the support they need to survive until the economy recovers.
+This combined with the Employment Insurance or Canada Emergency Response Benefit, Canadians homeowners have the support they need to survive until the economy recovers.

 On the other hand, in most provinces people who rent, currently don’t have that luxury, they are still required to pay rent, despite the average rent for a 1 bedroom apartment is $1,406, but can easily cost $2,240 in areas like Toronto.
 Even with the Emergency Care Benefit, Canadians will get a maximum 1,800, which may cover rent for some people but leaves barely enough for food and other essential expenses.
 According to a Global News article, people who rent account for 3.4 million Canadians and of those, 46% have savings that can only last them for about a month.
 In fact, 24% said they barely have enough savings to get them through a week without pay.
 So, how will renters cope, if they lose their jobs?

-Can the Provinces Help?
+Can The Provinces Help?

 As previously mentioned, rental laws are provincially regulated, so, any rent deferrals or rent freezes will be determined by each individual province.
 Currently, only Ontario, British Columbia, Quebec, and Nova Scotia have implemented measures that will help renters who are affected by COVID-19 from being evicted.